Version française / Groupes de recherche et projets thématiques

 2:15 – 4:15 Panel 6 – Places of care in England

-Chair: Anatole Le Bras (Université Versailles Saint-Quentin-en-Yvelines)
+Chair: Anatole LE BRAS (Université Versailles Saint-Quentin-en-Yvelines)

 2:15 – 2:35 Hilary MARLAND (University of Warwick): “‘Never in asylum before’: Mental Disorder and Childbirth in Colney Hatch Asylum, London, 1890s-1920s”